-The Virtual School exists to help Looked After Children (LAC) and previously looked-after children do as well as they possibly can in their education.
-The term 'previously looked-after children' refers to children who have been in the care of an English or Welsh local authority and have ceased to be looked after under a Child Arrangements Order, Special Guardianship Order or Adoption Order.
+The Virtual School exists to help care-experienced children and young people do as well as they possibly can in their education.
+This includes children and young people who were 'previously looked-after’ and refers to children who have been in the care of an English or Welsh local authority and have ceased to be looked-after under a Child Arrangements Order, Special Guardianship Order or Adoption Order.

 We work with teachers in schools across Herefordshire (and beyond).
 We make sure that they have up to date information on children and check that there is appropriate support available.

 All looked-after children should have a Personal Education Plan (PEP) which should be reviewed on a termly basis.
 Through the PEP, we monitor progress, highlight gaps and identify interventions to improve outcomes.

 The Virtual School offers information and advice via telephone to parents, carers and schools to promote the educational achievement of previously looked-after children who attend school within Herefordshire.

 In particular, the Virtual School role includes making sure that: